Mischa Zverev

 At the 2017 Australian Open, Zverev defeated world No. 1 Andy Murray in four sets before losing in the quarterfinals to eventual champion Roger Federer.
 As a qualifier, he has also reached the quarterfinals of both the 2009 Italian Open and the 2016 Shanghai Masters.
-He is the brother of former world No. 2 and two-time ATP Finals champion Alexander Zverev.
+He is the brother of former world No. 2, 2021 Olympic gold medallist, and two-time ATP Finals champion Alexander Zverev.

 Personal life

-Zverev was born in Moscow, USSR but grew up in Hamburg, Germany when his parents emigrated there in 1990.
+Zverev was born in Moscow, USSR but grew up in Hamburg, Germany when his parents emigrated there in 1991.
 He is the son of former Russian tennis player Alexander Zverev Sr., who is also his coach.
 Internationally, he represents Germany and resides in Monte Carlo, Monaco.
 His younger brother, Alexander Zverev, also plays on the tour.

 Juniors

 Zverev had a very successful junior career, attaining a No. 3 combined world ranking and making the semifinals of the US Open (losing to Andy Murray), as well as the quarterfinals of Roland Garros (losing to Alex Kuznetsov) and the Australian Open (losing to Novak Djokovic) in 2004.
 In doubles he reached the final of the French Open in the same year.

-As a junior, he compiled a 123–50 win–loss record in singles (and 79–33 in doubles).
+As a junior, then known as Mihail Zverev, he compiled a 123–50 win–loss record in singles (and 79–33 in doubles).